jalcine/website/src/_posts/2013-06-03-getting-postgresql-up-and-kicking-on-ubuntu.md

 title: "Getting PostgreSQL up and kicking on Ubuntu"
 date: 2013-06-03 13:46
 comments: true
-tags: how-to debian postgresql postgres installation ubuntu
+tags:
+  - tutorial
+  - debian
+  - postgres
+  - installation
+  - ubuntu

 ---

-After attending [an awesome hackathon]() last weekend, I realized quite a few things; the most prevelant being the necessity of having popular databases like PostgreSQL and MongoDB ready to go on your system.<!-- more -->
-For those using Linux system, specificially of the [Debian](http://debian.org) or [Ubuntu](http://ubuntu.com) flavors; this quick and (should be) easy guide is here for you.
+After attending [an awesome hackathon]() last weekend, I realized quite a few things; the most prevalent being the necessity of having popular databases like PostgreSQL and MongoDB ready to go on your system.
+For those using Linux system, specifically of the Debian or Ubuntu flavors; this quick and (should be) easy guide is here for you.

 ## Installing Software